Car Audio Grounding Guide - How to Get a Better Amp Ground

 Yes.
 A bad ground can contribute to alternator whine or noise in the audio system.

-Make sure the amp, radio, processor, and electrical system have clean and stable ground paths.
+If the system has noise, check the grounds before replacing equipment.
+Make sure the amp, radio, processor, battery, and charging system all have clean and stable ground paths.

 Grounding Multiple Amplifiers